mitogen-hq/mitogen/docs/index.rst

 Introduction
 ------------

-``econtext`` is a library for building distributed self-replicating programs in Python.
+``econtext`` is a library for writing distributed self-replicating programs in Python.

-There is no requirement for installing packages, copying files around, writing shell snippets, upfront configuration, or providing any secondary link to the remote machine aside from an SSH connection.
+There is no requirement for installing packages, copying files around, writing shell snippets, upfront configuration, or providing any secondary link to a remote machine aside from an SSH connection.
 Due to its origins for use in managing potentially damaged infrastructure, the **remote machine need not even have free disk space or a writeable filesystem**.

-It is not intended as a generic RPC framework; the goal is to provide a robust and efficient low-level API on which tools like `Salt`_ or `Ansible`_ can be built, and while the API is quite friendly and similar in scope to `Fabric`_, ultimately it should not be used directly by consumer software.
+It is not intended as a generic RPC framework; the goal is to provide a robust and efficient low-level API on which tools like `Salt`_, `Ansible`_, or `Fabric`_ can be built, and while the API is quite friendly and comparable to `Fabric`_, ultimately it is not intended for direct use by consumer software.

 .. _Salt: https://docs.saltstack.com/en/latest/
 .. _Ansible: http://docs.ansible.com/